KCKO (Washington)

-KCKO was a radio station broadcasting on 1380 kHz AM last licensed to Millwood, Washington, United States, a suburb of Spokane.
+KCKO was a radio station broadcasting on 1380 AM last licensed to Millwood, Washington, United States, a suburb of Spokane.
 The station was last owned by the Great American Radio Corporation, broadcasting from 1957 to 1985.

 History

 Martha and Robert Rapp obtained a construction permit for a new 5,000-watt daytime-only radio station on 1380 kHz, licensed to Spokane, on September 5, 1956.
 The station, Spokane's eighth, debuted February 12, 1957, as KPEG.
 Except for manager Jerrell Henry, the station boasted an all-woman staff, and all of the station's on-air personalities used the first name "Peg".
 A newspaper advertisement on launch day described the station as "the woman's personal radio station" and "the most unusual radio station on the West Coast".

 It did not take long for ownership to change at the young station.
 On July 2, the Rapps filed to sell KPEG to Bellevue Broadcasters, mostly owned by Kemper Freeman and Elwell Case and owners of KFKF at Bellevue; KPEG fetched $137,500, while the Rapps simultaneously sold Bellevue a construction permit for a radio station at Portland, Oregon, for $2,500.
 By the start of 1960, KPEG had flipped to a country music format; the air staff included the "KPEG Cowboys" of "Cliff Carl", "Detour Dick", and "Silver City Ed".
 The studios were moved twice in less than four years, first to a site on Boone Avenue, then to the KPEG transmitter site at 6019 S. Crestline on the city's south side.

 In 1970, Bellevue Broadcasters acquired KTWD, a standalone FM station, for $25,000.
 The call letters were changed to KEZE on October 12, and the AM and FM became a simulcasting pair with an easy listening format.

 Bellevue filed to sell the KEZE stations to separate buyers in 1977.
 The FM station was sold to Kaye-Smith Enterprises, owners of local AM outlet KJRB; the AM station was sold to the Great American Radio Company, led by Brent Larson and Rune Goranson, for $175,000.
 The sale process was held up by an objection made by a former KJRB employee to the sale of the stations to Kaye-Smith and renewals of that firm's existing radio outlets in the region; the Federal Communications Commission approved the sales and most of the renewals in May 1979.
 The FM station retained the KEZE calls, so 1380 AM became KCKO.